03/28/2014

 Kigali Farms was happy to host students from Brookstead Christian Academy for a study trip that benefited the school children on both improving their health and their knowledge on mushroom growing.
 Despite heavy rains outside, the students were able to arrive at the head offices located at Rwandex, Kigali.
 The training commenced when Sam, who is in charge of trainings and outreach, and Brian, our marketing intern, welcomed the students with a detailed overview on Kigali Farms.

-The students were eager to know what mushrooms are and how they are grown.
-"Kigali Farms is the right place for such questions regarding mushrooms” Sam said to the team.
+right place for such questions regarding mushrooms” Sam said to the team.
 "Mushrooms are living organisms growing on an organic matter undergoing composition.”
 He continued to explain to them the required parameters for growing mushrooms which include light, cool temperatures and humidity.

 Lillian, Brook Academy’s Principle, had earlier on expressed how difficult their journey had been to the offices, while Sam emphasized on how good the climate was for the mushrooms on which human beings depend.
 This was an interesting discussion because it involved exchange of ideas that boosted learning for the students.
 Our trainer walked them through the favorable conditions for the growth of oyster mushrooms which are a cool temperature and a moist atmosphere with proper ventilation.
 All these conditions are met when the mushrooms are grown in a mushroom house that is up to the conditions stated above.
 The students were able to see what oyster mushroom seeds look like and also know why mushrooms are not directly planted in the ground.